Grayda/GameCollector/README.md

 # Support

 This project is a work in progress.
 Things will change and break.
 Make sure to take regular backups, as I hold no responsibility for any lost data that occurs as a result of using this software.

+If you wish to contribute, please ensure that any changes you make are backwards compatible.
+If you're not sure, submit an issue to discuss it first.

 # Screenshots